tbruner/tbruner/README.md

 - Coding Competitions

 ### What I'm currently working on:
-- Finding a web development job
+- Landing a front end web development job
-- Learning Backend development
+- Learning Node.js and MongoDB
-- Learning Angular
+- Building games with Godot

 ### Interests outside of tech:
-- Video Games - currently playing Persona 5 Strikers
+- Video Games - currently playing Fire Emblem: Three Houses
 - Anime - currently watching Demon Slayer and Fruits Basket
 - Sports - Favorite Teams: Detroit Lions, Detroit Pistons, Western Michigan Broncos
-- Running - currently training for the Detroit Marathon, this will be my third marathon
+- Running - I've run three marathons with a PR of 3:57
 - Drawinng - I draw a variety of things but tend to do fan art

 ## Where you can find me: